Home » Drawing Tutorials » People » How to Draw an Artist

 2. Add facial features.

 Move to the face, drawing the eyes and nose to give the artist’s head some character.
 Draw the eyes of the artist as two small curves.
-The nose is represented by a curved line or hook, slightly below and between the eyes, giving a hint of the artist’s facial structure.
+The nose is represented by a curved line or hook, slightly below and between the eyes.
+You can also add some creases or other details to the face.Add facial features

 3. Adorn the head of the artist.